RuPaul's Drag Race US: Here's when season 14 begins, who is in the cast and who will be guest judge

-Fan of the RuPaul, it’s time to start your engines, as we gear up for the latest season of the US reality TV show is about to drop very soon.
+Fans of the RuPaul, get ready to sissy that walk – it’s almost time for latest season of the US reality TV show!

 It’s been almost eight months since we last saw the US version of the smash hit show hit our screens, as Arkansaw born drag act Symone took home the crown in season 13.